RaulWCosta/maze-game-opengl/README.md

 # Maze Game

-This small project is my attempt to get my ands dirty with OpenGL :)
+This project is my small attempt to get my hands dirty with OpenGL :)

 ## Build